Dashboard interface design for enterprise data products in 2026

 Questions

-What is your process for gathering requirements and understanding which metrics are most important to your business?
+What is your process for gathering requirements?

 Do you provide wireframes, mockups, and interactive prototypes?